Investing Fees could cost you your early retirement!

 While there are some mutual funds and ETFs with 0% TER, it is still very rare.
 Therefore, you cannot entirely avoid this tax.
 But you can minimize it.

 Unfortunately, there are some considerable discrepancies between funds and ETFs.
 For instance, my primary ETF is Vanguard Total World (VT), with a TER of 0.08%.
-If you take the PostFinance Fonds Global A that invest similarly, it has a TER of 0.80%.
+If you take the PostFinance Fonds Global A that invests similarly, it has a TER of 0.80%.
 This ETF is ten times more expensive!

 And you can find even more expensive funds.
-For instance, another similar fund, the Raiffeisen Global Invest Equity A with 1.32% TER!
+For instance, another similar fund, the Raiffeisen Global Invest Equity A, with 1.32% TER!
 And the UBS Vitainvest 100 World U is coming at 1.61% TER!
 This ETF is 20 times more expensive than VT!

 By choosing the fund with the lowest TER, you can divide your management fee by twenty!
 It is a lot of money!

-Let’s take a simple example.
+We can take a simple example.
 If you have 100’000 CHF invested in this fund, VT will cost you 80 CHF per year.
 But with UBS, you will lose 1610 CHF per year!
 And this is only for one year.
 The long-term costs are much higher, as we will see shortly.
-We will see in the next section that this could mean the difference between early retirement and late retirement.
+We will see in the next section that this could mean the difference between early and late retirement.

 So, you need to minimize management fees!
 And you need to check these fees.
 When you choose a fund, a financial service, or a broker, you need to read well about all the fees they may have.
 Sometimes, they are not transparent, and some fees are hidden.
 You want to do your research correctly.